 It is not a requirement of the program to take the Basic-PTE examination, but all residents should have the skills and knowledge by the end of their residency to sit for the exam if they wish.

 The department has a robust Acute Pain and Regional Service (APS).
 The Regional and Acute Pain rotations provides a high volume regional experience that is rich in variety; placing neuraxial, compartment, and peripheral nerve blocks and catheters on surgical, trauma, and medical patients throughout the hospital under ultrasound and fluoroscopic guidance.
 Residents will also perform neuraxial and regional blocks and catheter on cases they are assigned to on their General OR and Subspecialty Rotations.
 The residents’ regional experience will be augmented by our Simulation equipment, which includes simulators for neuraxial and ultrasound guided upper extremity, lower extremity, and truncal regional techniques.
 Residents can also elect additional Regional and/or Acute Pain rotations during their CA-3 year (Electives).

-There is a three-month-rotation in Pediatric anesthesia at Boston Children’s Hospital during the CA-2 year and a total of three months at the Brigham and Women’s Hospital for training in Obstetric anesthesia during the CA-2 and CA-3 years.
-Both hospitals are in the Longwood Medical Area of Boston, approximately 17 miles away.
+There is a three-month-rotation in Pediatric Anesthesia at Boston Children’s Hospital during the CA-2 year and a total of three months at the Brigham and Women’s Hospital for training in Obstetric Anesthesia during the CA-2 and CA-3 years.
+Both hospitals are in the Longwood Medical Area of Boston, approximately 17 miles away from Burlington.
 These rotations are also available during the CA-3 year as electives to augment the residents’ clinical experience.

 Moonlighting is not permitted for residents.